Nata Lee Lays Naked On The Sand At The Beach, Flaunts Her ‘Perfect Tan’

 In her comments section, Lee commented on her own post with an assortment of hashtags of different locations, including Florence, Italy, and Disneyland.

 Lee’s latest photograph proved to be a massive hit with her loyal fan base.
-Within an hour of going live, her post had racked up more than 139,000 likes and over 1,300 comments.
+Within an hour, it had racked up more than 139,000 likes and over 1,300 comments.

 “I’m all over it!!
 Centerfold?
 I’d love a poster of this shot on my wall!” exclaimed one excited fan.